Training site accreditation

 Accreditation – the basics

-Hospitals and private sites that would like to offer training in orthopaedic surgery must apply to AOA for accreditation of one or more training positions.
-AOA assesses each training site on a range of criteria to ensure that the site is appropriately equipped to provide education and training opportunities in accordance with the curriculum and AOA 21 Training Program requirements.
-Hospitals are assessed against the criteria specified in the
+Training settings (including hospitals and private sites) that would like to offer training in orthopaedic surgery must apply to AOA for accreditation of one or more training posts.
+AOA assesses each training setting on a range of criteria to ensure that the site is appropriately equipped to provide education and training opportunities in accordance with the AOA 21 curriculum and Training Program requirements.
+Training settings will be assessed against accreditation criteria as follows:

 Accreditation is changing